Updated July 15, 2016

 We look into opportunities no matter how crazy they seem.
 It never hurts to investigate.
 After all, until we sign on the dotted line, nothing is set in stone and anything is possible.
 Instead of “Oh, that would never work for us!” we think, “Is there any way that could work for us?”
 Most of the time they don’t pan out, but before we write something off, we exhaust all the potential.

-We think life’s more fun that way.
+Life’s more fun that way.